 In the male (and female) the walls of the processus vaginalis normally fuse, closing the communication between the scrotum (and the labia majora) and the main peritoneal cavity.
 If they remain open, the name is different, although the pathological consequences are similar (hernia, cysts or hydrocele).
 In the male, it is called a “patent processus vaginalis”, and in the female it is called the “Canal of Nuck”, which is found patent in 10-20% of the cases, although its presence does not per se imply the presence of pathology.

-It was first described by Anton Nuck, a Dutch surgeon and anatomist (1650-1692) in his book "Adenographia & uteri anatome nova" published in 1722.
+It was first described by Anton Nuck, a Dutch surgeon and anatomist (1650-1692) in his book "Adenographia Curiosa & uteri foeminei anatome nova" published in 1691.
 In this book he questions why do some females present with inguinal hernias: "Haecce , praeter alias herniarium species , in utroque sexu obvias auditoribus meis anno fuperiori demonftrandi , difficile vifum fuit explicare , qui Hernia foeminarum inguinales orirentur?"
 Why when it is easy to see (the canal) in other species it is so difficult to explain to those listening why only some women have inguinal hernias?

 In figure XL of the same book he proceeds to show the open processus vaginalis which was from then on known as the eponymic "Canal of Nuck"

 The images in this article are from “Case Report: Infected Hydrocele of the Canal of Nuck” by Mandahan, P and Batthi, K. (see sources) Figure 1 shows the superficial hydrocele herniation; figure 2 shows the infected hydrocele; and figure 3 shows the excised opened hydrocele.
-Read the full article here.
+Read the full article here

 http://dx.doi.org/10.1155/2013/275257